-- Obtain approval for any deficient Zoning By-law regulations to the satisfaction of the Director of Community Planning & Development. - Confirm that no existing utilities cross the proposed new lot line(s).
-Should any existing services conflict with the lot line, the applicant shall be responsible for costs associated with their relocation and / or removal. - Enter into a Development Agreement with the Town that is registered on title, to the satisfaction of the Director of Community Planning & Development, addressing the following: - o Implementation of recommendations from the Hydrogeological Assessment prepared by Terra-Dynamics Consulting Inc. (dated November 11, 2020), specifically: - 1.
+- Obtain approval for any deficient Zoning By-law regulations to the satisfaction of the Director of Community Planning & Development. - Remove the existing deck on the eastern wall of the existing dwelling, to the satisfaction of the Chief Building Official.
+If a Demolition Permit is required in accordance with the Ontario Building Code, the applicant shall bear the costs and responsibility of that work. - Confirm that no existing utilities cross the proposed new lot line(s).
+Should any existing services conflict with the lot line, the applicant shall be responsible for costs associated with their relocation and / or removal. - Enter into a Development Agreement with the Town that is registered on title, to the satisfaction of the Director of Community Planning & Development, addressing the following: - Implementation of recommendations from the Hydrogeological Assessment prepared by Terra-Dynamics Consulting Inc. (dated November 11, 2020), specifically: - 1.
 That all lots be equipped with sewage systems providing at least 50% nitrogen reduction of septic effluent Level IV / tertiary treatment; - 2.
 That future sewage disposal systems observe the required setbacks from the existing potable water supplies illustrated on Figure 4, unless these water supplies are decommissioned by an Ontario-licensed water well contractor; and - 3.
 That water be supplied by cisterns for each of the proposed lots.
-Otherwise, the construction of new groundwater supplies should require: - a) A water supply assessment completed in accordance with the Ministry of Environment, Conservation and Parks D-5-5 Guidelines for Private Wells: Water Supply Assessment; - b) Well construction within the Pre-Halton or Bedrock aguifers; and - c) That its location(s) comply with the Ontario Building Code setbacks. - That a new private sewage system be installed wholly on Part 2 meeting the above mentioned requirements to the satisfaction of the Region. - Submission and approval of a comprehensive overall Lot Grading & Drainage Plan for all parcels demonstrating that drainage does not negatively affect, nor rely on neighbouring properties, to the satisfaction of the Director of Public Works, or designate. - The Lot Grading & Drainage Plan shall provide building envelopes demonstrating consistent streetscape alignment along Metler Road with septic systems located south of the proposed dwelling footprints.
+Otherwise, the construction of new groundwater supplies should require: - a) A water supply assessment completed in accordance with the Ministry of Environment, Conservation and Parks D-5-5 Guidelines for Private Wells: Water Supply Assessment; - b) Well construction within the Pre-Halton or Bedrock aquifers; and - c) That its location(s) comply with the Ontario Building Code setbacks. - That a new private sewage system be installed wholly on Part 2 meeting the above mentioned requirements to the satisfaction of the Region. - Submission and approval of a comprehensive overall Lot Grading & Drainage Plan for all parcels demonstrating that drainage does not negatively affect, nor rely on neighbouring properties, to the satisfaction of the Director of Public Works, or designate. - The Lot Grading & Drainage Plan shall provide building envelopes demonstrating consistent streetscape alignment along Metler Road with septic systems located south of the proposed dwelling footprints.
 The Site Plan and Grading Plan provided at the time of building permit shall not deviate from that approved under this Agreement, to the satisfaction of the Director of Community Planning & Development. - Standard archaeological warning clauses. - Obtain approval for a Driveway Entrance and Culvert Permit for the construction or modification of all new or existing driveway entrances.
 Installation of driveway entrances shall be in accordance with Town standards, to the satisfaction of the Director of Public Works and the applicant shall bear all costs associated with such.
-Any street trees needing to be removed shall be replaced with an approved large caliper tree in accordance with the Town's Street Tree Planting List. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+Any street trees needing to be removed shall be replaced with an approved large caliper tree in accordance with the Town's Street Tree Planting List. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent.

+• Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
 All costs associated with fulfilling conditions of consent shall be borne by the applicant.